Risper8/SALAMA-FINAL-PROJECT/README.md

 # Contributions
 Salama is an open-source project, and contributions are welcome.
-If you're interested in improving the application or adding new features, please refer to the contribution guidelines for more information.